avdev4j/workshop-openapi/README.md

  JHipster workshop to learn how to develop an api with API first design.

 ## API-First Approach
-To fully understand the workshop you need to be familiar with the API-First design, you can find a lot of resources about it on the internet.
+To fully understand the workshop, you need to be familiar with the API-First design, you can find a lot of resources about it on the internet.
 I suggest you to start with reading this article: https://swagger.io/resources/articles/adopting-an-api-first-approach/